-Our firm’s attention to cyberthreats toward individuals and small businesses is informed by the reality of these trends.
+Our firm’s attention to cybersecurity and data privacy for individuals and small businesses is informed by the reality of these trends.
 Password management, two-factor authentication, virtual private networks (VPNs), and WiFi security all play a role in helping to secure your information.
 Increased connectivity means increased attention and awareness, and a greater need to understand where your points of vulnerability are located.

 If you have concerns about your cybersecurity & data privacy, please contact our attorneys today!